-The Amazon Kindle has come to be considered the best eReader money can buy, and with good reason.
-But money can buy several different Kindle models at different prices.
-Here, we explain the differences between Kindles, how much they cost and which model is the best for your needs.
+The Amazon Kindle is considered the best eReader money can buy, and with good reason.
+But with several different Kindle models at different prices, it's not easy to decide which model is right for you.
+Here, we explain the differences between Kindles so you buy the best one.

-Today there are now three different Kindles available direct from Amazon not including the discontinued Kindle Voyage, which is now only available refurbished in the UK.
-In this article we break down the four models, Kindle, Paperwhite, Oasis and explain the differences between them, and why some cost a lot more than others.
-The latest model is the Kindle Oasis 2019.
+Today there are now four different Kindles available direct from Amazon.
+The Kindle Voyage was discontinued and isn't even available refurbished.
+In this article, we break down the four models, Kindle, Paperwhite, Oasis and explain the differences between them, and why some cost a lot more than others.
+The latest releases came om 2019 so we're perhaps due a new model of some kind in 2021, possibly with a colour screen.

 - Full access to the entire Amazon Kindle Store